kylebernhardy/socketcluster-presentation/README.md

-# Code Sample for my SocketCluster Presentaion
+# Distributed Computing & Storage with SocketCluster

 This project shows how to create a socket cluster server with an integrated REST API, a socket cluster client to connect to an instance of a socket cluster server.
 The REST API shows how you can: